bapi23/quote-server/docs/trade_data_messaging.md

 OrderBook message with up-to-date asks and bids orders contining size, price and order id.
 All messages definition are located under protos/qs_protos/Message.proto

+On the client side you should use protos/qs_protos/Message.proto to implement deserialization.
+See client.cpp example

 ###Trade messages